alexanderjj03/JSwing-typing-games/README.md

 them back to the main menu.

-This originally started as a project for a class, at which time only the Typing Race was (quite poorly) implemented.
-Ever since then, I have developed the Falling Words and Boss Fight game modes on the side.
+This originally started as a project for a class, at which time only the Typing Race was (poorly) implemented.
+I took this idea and ran with it after the class ended; ever since then, I have developed the Falling Words and Boss Fight game modes on the side.
 I intend to expand on the Boss Fight mode slightly more, but am prioritizing more ambitious and serious projects.

 ### -Typing Race (develops speed & accuracy)